pl12133/css-object-loader/README.md

   }
 ```

-Require your rules and they will become an object:
+Require your rules and they will become a camel-cased object:

 ```js
 var rules = require('./rules.csso');